Two-particle self-consistent approach for broken symmetry phases: Numerical results

+We can use the solution of the self-consistent equations to evaluate spectral properties of two-particle propagators.
+Regarding the spin-transverse channel, we observe that self-energy and vertex corrections are both controlled by the same quantity, i.e. $\Gamma_{\overline{\uparrow\downarrow}}$, which substitutes {\sl de facto} the bare vertex appearing in RPA.
+Therefore, the spin-transverse dynamical susceptibility defined in Eq.(\ref{eq:BSE_st}), which contains the information about the Goldstone modes, calculated at a given $U$ corresponds to the RPA one evaluated at a lower value of the interaction, namely $|\Gamma_{\overline{\uparrow\downarrow}}(U)|$.
+In Figure \ref{fig:chi_trans}, we show the imaginary part of the spin-transverse susceptibility Im$\chi_{x}(\omega + i\eta,\mathbf{q})$ evaluated on the real axis, where $\chi_{x} = \frac{1}{2}(\chi^{AA}_{\overline{\uparrow\downarrow}} + \chi^{BB}_{\overline{\uparrow\downarrow}}) +\chi^{AB}_{\overline{\uparrow\downarrow}}$.
+The TPSC spectrum, much like that derived from RPA, accurately predicts the existence of Goldstone gapless modes at the R-point in the Brillouin zone.
+While TPSC introduces a quantitative renormalisation to the low-energy modes, the qualitative behaviour remains consistent with RPA\footnote{We evaluated the spectra on the real axis using the analytical expressions \cite{delre2021AF} for the bubble terms and used a grid of 32 $\times$ 32 $\times$ 32 internal momenta.}.
 Conversely, the vertex in the spin-longitudinal susceptibility $\Gamma_z$ assumes different values than $\Gamma_{\overline{\uparrow\downarrow}}$ because of symmetry breaking, and $\Gamma_z>|\Gamma_{\overline{\uparrow\downarrow}}|$ as shown in Figure \ref{fig:fig2}.
 This implies that the spin-longitudinal susceptibility evaluated in TPSC does not correspond to any RPA one evaluated at different effective parameters, and consequently the two methods yield qualitatively different results for the spin-longitudinal susceptibility.
 In particular, since $\Gamma_z > |\Gamma_{\overline{\uparrow\downarrow}}|$ the gap in the $\chi_z$ spectrum is reduced with respect to the quasi-particle gap predicted by TPSC, i.e. $2\Delta_{\text{TPSC}}=|\Gamma_{\overline{\uparrow\downarrow}}|\,{m}$, which is controlled by self-energy corrections.
 In Fig.(\ref{fig:panel2}-a) we show a color plot of Im$\chi_z(q)$ that has been evaluated in the high-symmetry path of the BZ and for a wide range of frequencies at $U/t =12$ and $T/t = 1/7.5$.
 We observe that a well visible Higgs mode appears well below the quasi-particle continuum starting at $2\Delta_{\text{TPSC}}$, it has a minimum at $R = (\pi,\pi,\pi)$, and presents a substantial dispersion along the M-R and R-$\Gamma$ directions.
 This is in stark contrast with the RPA predicted spectrum [shown in Fig.(\ref{fig:panel2}-b)], where the Higgs resonance occurs at $\omega/t = 2\Delta_{\text{HF}}$ and therefore is overdamped by the particle-hole continuum \cite{Cea2014,Tcea2015}.
 Our findings agree qualitatively with recent numerical results based on a time-dependent Gutzwiller approach showing that the Higgs resonance is shifted below the edge of the particle-hole continuum upon increasing the interaction \cite{Lorenzana2024}.
-In Figs.(\ref{fig:panel2}-c/d) we show Im$\chi_z$ evluated using TPSC and RPA as a function of the real frequencies for a fixed momentum close to $R$ and two values of the interactions $U/t=12,5$ and at $T/t=1/7.5$.
-It is apparent that for both values of the interaction the Higgs resonance predicted by TPSC is well separated from the particle-hole continuum and occurs at lower energies, while RPA does not yield any true isolated pole. \\ {\sl \bfseries Conclusions-- } We extended the formalism of TPSC to the case of spontaneous symmetry breaking and employed the new method to the AF phase of the single band Hubbard model in the cubic lattice at half-filling.
-Our comparison with DiagMC shows an excellent quantitative agreement between the two methods for the order parameter and double occupancies.
+In Figs.(\ref{fig:panel2}-c,d) we show Im$\chi_z$ evluated using TPSC and RPA as a function of the real frequencies for a fixed momentum close to $R$ and two values of the interactions $U/t=12,5$ and at $T/t=1/7.5$.
+It is apparent that for both values of the interaction the Higgs resonance predicted by TPSC is well separated from the particle-hole continuum and occurs at lower energies, while RPA does not yield any true isolated pole.